Your employment record follows you wherever you go. So do referrals, so do gaps, so do multiple changes.

 Just be honest.

-When asked about your career “blip” be honest but don’t spend much time on the topic.
+When asked about your career “blip” on your resume be honest but don’t spend much time on the topic.
 Get right to the point and align your facial expressions and body language with your confident explanation.
 Be direct, succinct and end your explanation on a high note.

 Whether the career “blip” was your decision or not, you need to address it authentically and honestly.
 Be clear about what went down and how it positively—yes positively—impacted your next career move.
 What learning experience did you gain and how will that contribute (in a good way) to your next move?